Submit our quick form and get quotes now!

-Check out our article to better prepare this part of the project: Interior brick walls: cost and advice related to installation and maintenance.
+Check out our article to better prepare for this project:

 Like brick, stone is a rich material that can add a touch of elegance to your kitchen.
 For real stone, you will have to set aside a large budget for this purpose.
 Of course, you can also find decorative panels that will recreate the look of the stone's surface.

 Concrete can be added in thin layers on the wall surfaces to give an industrial look to your decor.
 You can also find concrete tiles or products that look like concrete.
 Finally, you can also create a faux finish with paint or special products available at hardware stores.

 For ceramics, see the section dedicated to backsplashes.

 For even more ideas, you can check out our article on the subject with 10 Examples of Unique Wall Covering Materials.

 If the kitchen is already equipped with a backsplash, there is a good chance that it is made of ceramic.
 In recent times, we’ve seen a lot of "subway" style tiles, which are white rectangles arranged in a staggered way to take on the appearance of New York subway stations.
 However, it is far from the only option for ceramic tiles.